-The Mont-Blanc Unlimited lift pass is one of the world’s most remarkable tickets.
-Not only does it provide access to a total of 900km of world-famous ski terrain throughout the Chamonix Valley and even on the other side of Mont Blanc at Italy’s Courmayeur, it also provides unlimited access to some of world’s most remarkable locations, whether you take your skis or board with you or not, including the Aiguille du Midi, the Mer de Glace, the new Funivia Monte Bianco (Italy), the valley’s panoramic and even resort facilities such as ice rinks, swimming pools, the mountain coaster luge ride and the Alpine Museum.
+One of the world’s largest lift tickets, the Mont-Blanc Unlimited lift pass provides access to a total of 900km of world-class terrain spanning the Chamonix Valley and Italy’s Courmayeur, on the other side of Mont Blanc.
+What’s more, it gives you access to some stunning additional activities, including the Aiguille du Midi, the Mer de Glace, the new Funivia Monte Bianco (Italy), ice rinks, swimming pools and museums.

 A visit to the Aiguille du Midi should be on everyone’s bucket list and is an essential part of any visit to Chamonix.
 The dramatic cable car journey takes you almost 3km vertically from the town of Chamonix to 3842m – the closest you can get to the 4807m Mont Blanc without hiking or climbing further.